 Standard – four string designed for metal strings

-Classical – with fan bracing and a tie-on D bridge to take nylon strings.
+Classical – with fan bracing and a tie-on D bridge to take nylon strings (see the ukulele a little further down the page for an example).
 This configuration may also be used with re-entrant tuning to create a ‘sub-baritone’ Ukulele (great for ukulele bands!)

 Banjo – With a 5-string banjo neck, also available as fretless

 Classical Banjo – with fan bracing, a tie-on D bridge and a 5-string banjo neck, designed to play with nylon or nyl-gut banjo strings.
 Also available as fretless for ‘minstrel’ players.

 8-string – a thicker soundboard and heavier bracing lose some of the sweet tone in favour of a double-strung configuration.
 This makes an excellent and highly versatile alternative to octave mandolins and bouzouki.

 Personally I have come to enjoy the ukulele more and more the longer I have spent making instruments.
 Part of this comes from the fact that their small size allows a great platform for creativity as a maker, but I also think it is easy to underestimate just how good and individual a nicely made ukulele can sound.
 The diminutive size also gives me access to some really interesting timbers from trees that perhaps didn’t quite grow big enough to yield guitars, something which will contribute to the character of each instrument.